arifwn/backblaze-tarsnap-backup-script/README.md

-Backup sites files and database dumps to Backblaze B2 and database dumps to Tarsnap
+Backup sites files and database dumps to Backblaze B2 and database dumps to Tarsnap.

 Setup